pyeventsourcing/kurrentdbclient/README.md

 client.reconnect()
 ```

+Reconnection will happen automatically in many cases, due to the `@autoreconnect`
+decorator.

 An example of when it might be desirable to reconnect manually is when (for performance
 reasons) the client's node preference is to be connected to a follower node in the
 cluster, and, after a cluster leader election, the follower becomes the leader.
-Reconnecting to a follower node in this case is currently beyond the capabilities of
+Automatic reconnection to a follower node in this case is currently beyond the
-this client, but this behavior might be implemented in a future release.
+capabilities of this client, but this behavior might be implemented in a future release.

-Reconnection will happen automatically in many cases, due to the `@autoreconnect`
-decorator.

 ### Close<a id="close"></a>